Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 - Gets the current state of ghost tapping: `getPropertyFromClass('ClientPrefs', 'ghostTapping')`

 ### getPropertyFromGroup(obj:String, index:Int, variable:Dynamic)
-Gets the current variable from an array/group member on the PlayState current value.
+Gets the current <ins>variable from an array/group member on the PlayStates name</ins> current value.

 - `obj` - The note group name to be set.
 - `index` - The Member ID of the note.